How Sucrose Intolerance Affects Children

 Infants and Toddlers

-Infants and toddlers are just beginning to develop trust and a sense of security.
-They will have very little understanding of GSID.
-Parents can assist infants and toddlers in developing a strong sense of security by holding, soothing and interacting with the child as much as possible.
-Warm contact, gentle massage, or skin-to-skin contact could help soothe them when they are having abdominal pain or cramps.
-Never make your child feel guilty for potty accidents.
+First of all, help your infant or toddler to develop trust and a sense of security.
+Since they will have very little understanding CSID, you can assist them in developing a strong sense of security by holding, soothing, and interacting with them as much as possible.
+Warm contact, gentle massage, and skin-to-skin contact can help soothe them when they are having abdominal pain or cramps.

-Work with your physician and/or registered dietitian (RD) to develop your infant’s/toddler’s diet, ensuring that nutritional needs are being met.
-Some infants and toddlers have a diagnosis of “failure to thrive” before diagnosis with GSID, so it is important for a physician and RD to monitor your child’s growth closely.
+Secondly, ensure that their nutritional needs are being met by working with your doctor and a registered dietitian to develop their diet.
+Some infants and toddlers may have a diagnosis of “failure to thrive” before they are diagnosed with CSID, so it is important for your doctor and registered dietitian to monitor your child’s growth closely.

 As they grow older, your preschoolers are beginning to develop a sense of independence.
-They may understand what it means to feel sick, but they cannot grasp the cause and effect nature of how their diet affects their symptoms.
-Preschoolers may start to challenge their parents by refusing to take their medicine, throwing tantrums, or by sneaking foods they shouldn’t eat and refusing foods they should eat.
-Just as you would with a child without CSID, you should have consistent expectations and enforce discipline as needed.
+They may understand what it means to feel sick, but they can’t grasp the cause and effect nature of how their diet affects their symptoms.
+That means that they may start to challenge you by refusing to take their medicine, by throwing tantrums, or by sneaking foods they shouldn’t eat and refusing foods they should eat.
+Just as you would with a child without CSID, you should have consistent behavioral expectations and enforce discipline as needed.

 Early school-aged children are beginning to develop a sense of mastery over their environments.
-They can describe the reasons for their symptoms and have a basic understanding of GSID.
-Children also begin to sense they are different from their peers.
+They can describe the reasons for their symptoms, and they have a basic understanding of Sucrose Intolerance.
+They also begin to sense they are different from their peers.
 You can help them become more independent and self-sufficient by allowing them to assist in the management of their disorder.
-Giving choices for medicine administration, such as what type of cup or where to sit to take medication, will help these children feel more in control.
+Giving choices for medicine administration, such as what type of cup to use or where to sit to take medication, helps them feel more in control.

 Play dates and sleepovers become important at this age and should be encouraged as much as possible.
 To avoid issues, talk with the parents of their friends and send appropriate snacks and drinks along with any needed medication to the friend’s house.
-Sometimes, you’ll find that other parents feel overwhelmed with the responsibility of hosting a child with CSID.
+Sometimes, you’ll find that other parents feel overwhelmed by the responsibility of hosting a child with CSID.
 If so, be prepared to host play dates and sleepovers in your own home, keeping in mind that you want to make your child’s life as normal as possible.